hihijazi/phase-4-bookify-books/README.md

 - must have a name

-Add validations to the `Orders` model:
+Add validations to the Bookstore` model:
 - must have a name
-- must have a price between 1 and 20
+- must have an address

 ## Controllers